Right now, 3 neonicotinoid pesticides (neonics) are banned in the UK and other European countries after they were found to pose a risk to bees.

 But the ban isn't permanent and is under constant attack from pesticide firms and the National Farmers' Union (NFU).

-To protect our precious bees the UK government must say no to the NFU and back a permanent and comprehensive ban on neonics.
+To protect our precious bees the UK government must back a permanent and comprehensive ban on neonics.

 Three years ago the use of some neonics was restricted across Europe because they were found to pose a "high acute risk" to honeybees.

-The scientific evidence for the threat to all bee species is overwhelming.
+The scientific evidence for the threat to all bee species is overwhelming, including the world's largest ever field trial showing harm honeybees and wildbees face from neonics.
 And now they're implicated in the decline of butterflies and birds too.